aniravi24/explore-hacks-db-workshop-2021/README.md

 Show some more cool advanced stuff that is possible, but I will hand-wave a bit as there is too much to cover.
 I will leave it to you all to take a look at the resources in my appendix.

+. . .

+Give you a starting point, not make you an expert.

 ## What is a Database

 . . .